Writing theme .info files

 name = my_theme).
 Semicolons are used to comment out a line.
 Some keys use a special syntax with square brackets for building a list of associated values, referred to as an "array".
 If you are unfamiliar with arrays, have a look at the default .info files that come with Drupal and read the explanations of the examples that follow.
 Even though the .info file extension is not natively opened by an Application, you can use TextEdit on a Mac or Notepad on a Windows computer in order to view, edit, and save your changes.

 Note that this page describes .info files used for Drupal themes, and not modules.
 For information about the structure of .info files for Drupal modules, see Writing .info files in the Module developer's guide.

-name = Garland description = Tableless, recolorable, multi-column, fluid width theme (default). version = VERSION core = 6.x engine = phptemplate stylesheets[all] = style.css stylesheets[print] = print.css
+name = Garland description = A multi-column theme which can be configured to modify colors and switch between fixed and fluid width layouts. package = Core version = VERSION core = 7.x stylesheets[all] = style.css stylesheets[print] = print.css settings[garland_width] = fluid

 Theme name requirements

 The name should start with an alphabetic character, can contain numbers and underscores, but not hyphens, spaces or punctuation.
 The name will be used by Drupal in forming various functions in PHP and therefore it has the same limitations.

 Do not choose names that are already used by installed modules, as all installed components must have unique names.